sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ![C# code](../resources/images/lab-custom-skills/code.png)

 >Note!
 This is not a C# training and this Azure Function application is a way to add the custom skill to the enrichment pipeline.
-Please note that good practices are not 100% used in the code (e.g the key wide open and fixed in the code).
+Please note that good practices are not 100% used in the code (e.g. the key wide open and fixed in the code).
 For enterprise grade solutions, this code should be adapted to all good practices, business and security requirements.

 Click on the Moderation.cs file on the Solution Explorer, it should open in the main window of your Visual Studio.
 Get familiar with the "using session", to learn which packages are used.
 Scroll down until the three "TO DO - Action Required" sessions of the code.